LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

 DF['datetime'] = pd.to_datetime(DF.datetime)
 ```

-Since the data frequency of the campus micro air quality sensors is about 5 minutes, we set the unit time `FREQ` of the time slice to 5 minutes and calculate the average value of the sensing values returned by each sensor every 5 minutes.
-To ensure the correctness of the data, we have also done additional verification and deleted the data with negative PM2.5 sensing values.
+Considering the data from campus micro air quality sensors is updated roughly every 5 minutes, we set our time slice interval, named `FREQ`, to 5 minutes.
+This means we calculate the average of the sensor readings every 5 minutes.
+To ensure the data's accuracy, we've also conducted extra checks and eliminated any readings where the PM2.5 levels were incorrectly showing as negative values.

 ```python
 FREQ = '5min'